Kaiserb11/flutter_Covid_dashboard_India/README.md

 # flutter_Covid_dashboard_India

-A Flutter UI for an apo that helps you keep track of the covid 19 statistics in india.
+A Flutter UI for an app that helps you keep track of the covid 19 statistics in india.

 # How it Looks
 <img src = "images/Capture.PNG" width = 200>